emilohlund-git/final-project/README.md

 ### Acknowledgements
 Thanks a lot to the tutor support team for helping me with basically every bug that occured when I was writing this project!

-Not working to upload data from form to Django DB, tried googling and implementing all fixes I could find but nothing works, wrote to tutor support

-Bug that occurs when adding more than 1 product to database, if you remove one of the items from profile page it gives you an 404 error.

-A lot of help from the Code Institute tutor support.
-Aswell as a lot of googling.

-Market type of website where you can upload products and purchase other users uploaded products.
-Vision of payment would be to take a percentage of the payments for services, rest of payment goes to seller.

-Shipment details would be sent to the seller to ship products themselves to the buyer.
-Obviously a lot of security would be going in to this if it were to be a real site.

-Such as signing contracts whenever a purchase is made so that you can't bail on the responsibility to send the product.
-Basically a proof of concept site.